Lawmakers Respond To 'Vile,' Secret Facebook Group Created By Border Patrol Agents

 Among the group's most offensive posts were discussions of recent migrant deaths, including that of a 16-year-old Guatemalan boy who died in May while he was in Border Patrol custody in Texas.
 Other posts joked about throwing burritos at lawmakers visiting its facilities.

 Reps.
 Alexandria Ocasio-Cortez, D-N.Y., and Veronica Escobar, D-Texas, who were both part of the delegation, were also targets of the group.
-Members referred to the women as "scumbags" and on multiple occasions posted graphic illustrations of Ocasio-Cortez performing a sex act.
+Members referred to the women as "scumbags" and on multiple occasions posted graphic illustrations falsely depicting Ocasio-Cortez performing a sex act.

 "These posts are completely inappropriate and contrary to the honor and integrity I see—and expect—from our agents day in and day out," Border Patrol Chief Carla Provost said in an emailed statement.
 She added that any employees who have violated the agency's standards of conduct "will be held accountable."